 What to do there: Put aside an afternoon just to wander.
 The narrow streets are a maze of dark wood buildings that smell of aged wood and incense, and the vibe and the history behind them will excite your imagination.
 Make sure you stop by the shops, restaurants and cafes that interest you.
 You’ll find everything from pottery to sweets and traditional crafts, so it’s a great place to pick up a souvenir to take home with you.

-What to do there: When you’re trying to decide what to do in Kyoto, this is the place to go for inspiration.
-Gion is home to the famous Geisha bars, close to some of the best temples in the city and contains lots of restaurants and traditional tea houses.
+What to do there: When you’re trying to decide what to do in Kyoto City, this is the place to go for inspiration.
+Gion is home to the famous Geisha bars, close to some of the best zen temples in the city and contains lots of restaurants and traditional tea houses, where you can enjoy a traditional Japanese tea ceremony.
 There’s always something going on in this area, and you could spend an entire day exploring it and eating amazing foods.

 What to do there: Arrive during the day to take full advantage of everything this district has to offer.
-Have a meal and then wander the streets, looking at the traditional crafts and shops.
+Have a meal and then rent a kimono and wander the streets in traditional fashion, looking at the traditional crafts and shops.
 You’ll be able to pick up some great souvenirs in this area and once it gets dark, you might be able to see some geishas hurrying towards their workplaces in traditional garb with cell phones in hand!